waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Event: Delivered Mystery Egg to Prof. Elm.
 Elm suggested Gym Challenge (Violet City first).
 (Turn 319)
 - Instruction: Talk to Mom before leaving.
 - Objective: Get Poké Balls from the Aide.
+- Event: Received POKé BALL x5 from the Aide.
+(Turn 324)
+- Current Task: Exit the lab and visit Mom in New Bark Town.